 The course will take about 22 minutes to complete.
 It includes a presentation and a quiz.
 For those of you familiar with this material, you can go directly to the quiz.
 You must answer 12 of 15 quiz questions correctly to earn credit for the course and you may re-take the quiz if necessary.
 For questions or comments, please email firstname.lastname@example.org.

-To access the course, please visit Preventing Harassment and Sexual Violence
+To access the course, please visit Preventing harassment and discrimination

 Fire Prevention Training